Ten times yesterday. Eleven the day before. And it starts again today.

 Published guidance on dementia-friendly communication confirms that warmth, patience, and reassurance, not literal accuracy, are the goals of every interaction with someone living with dementia.
 Meeting them where they are is not a workaround.
 It is the standard of care.

-alzheimer.ca →A peer-reviewed systematic review confirmed that simulated presence therapy, providing the comfort of a familiar voice to a person with dementia, is a recognised, evidence-based non-pharmacological approach to the behavioural and psychological symptoms of dementia.
+alzheimer.ca →A 2024 randomized controlled trial confirmed that simulated presence therapy, providing the comfort of a familiar voice to a person with dementia, produces meaningful reductions in agitation, anxiety, and depression compared to routine care alone.

 KindredMind goes further.
 It doesn't play a recording.
 It responds, adapts, and genuinely knows them.

-Abraha et al., PubMed 2020 →A study published in JAMA Internal Medicine found that regular supportive phone contact reduced caregiver depression by 41%, and averted an estimated 120 emergency room visits.
+PubMed 38646703 →A study published in JAMA Internal Medicine found that regular supportive phone contact reduced caregiver depression by 41%, and averted an estimated 120 emergency room visits.
 Their programme called caregivers monthly.

 Your loved one doesn't call monthly.
 They call ten times before lunch.
 KindredMind answers every one.